ChristianSi/lytspel/README.md

-# Phonetic English README
+# phoneng README

 ## Overview

-This program suite shows how English is pronounced and offers a more alternative spelling system that is more consistent and easier to learn and use than the traditional spelling.
+This phoneng program suite (short for: Phonetic English) shows how English is pronounced and offers an alternative spelling system that is more consistent and easier to learn and use than the traditional spelling.

 TODO These programs aren't implemented yet.
 The `pronounce` command shows how English texts are pronounced.
 The